Wilfred Kiboro

-Wilfred David Kiboro, EBS (/sw/; born 7 August 1944) is a Kenyan entrepreneur, philanthropist and golfer.
-He is best known for having been the Group CEO of the Nation Media Group.
-Kiboro is a highly respected personality in the media and business industries in Kenya.
+Wilfred David Kìboro, EBS (/sw/; born 7 August 1944) is a Kenyan entrepreneur, philanthropist and golfer.
+He is best known for having been the group CEO of the Nation Media Group.
+Kìboro is a highly respected personality in the media and business industries in Kenya.
 He was born in the Kenya Province of the Colony of Kenya, now Kiambu County in the former Central Province.

-Kiboro has won two very significant awards in his time: the Elder of the Order of the Burning Spear and the Leadership Shines Through – Africa award.
+Kìboro has won two very significant awards: the Elder of the Order of the Burning Spear and the Leadership Shines Through – Africa award.

 Career

 Shell International

-After receiving his bachelor's degree in civil engineering from the University of Nairobi, he began his career as a Technical Sales Engineer for Shell International, and was swiftly promoted to Technical Sales Manager, in charge of the manufacturing, sales and marketing of industrial and road construction products in the East and Central Africa region.
+After receiving his bachelor's degree in civil engineering from the University of Nairobi, Kìboro began his career as a technical sales engineer for Shell International, and was soon promoted to technical sales manager, in charge of the manufacturing, sales and marketing of industrial and road construction products in the East and Central Africa region.

 Esso Kenya

-Kiboro joined Esso Kenya Ltd. in 1974 as a Supply, Planning and Economics Manager, where he started gaining both managerial and executive recognition.
-He gained several positions including Personnel Director and Sales/Marketing Director.
+Kìboro joined Esso Kenya Ltd. in 1974 as a supply, planning and economics manager, where he started gaining both managerial and executive recognition.
+He gained several positions including personnel director and sales/marketing director.

 Xerox Kenya

-He joined Xerox Kenya in 1987 and was appointed the managing director of the company in 1989.
+He joined Xerox Kenya in 1987 and was appointed as the managing director of the company in 1989.
 He held this position until he joined the Nation Media Group in 1993.

 Nation Media Group

-Kiboro joined Nation Media Group (abbreviated as NMG) in 1993 as the managing director Designate of the Nation newspaper.
-At the time its only two products were the Daily Nation and Taifa Leo (a Kenyan Kiswahili newspaper, meaning Nation Today).
+Kìboro joined Nation Media Group (NMG) in 1993 as the managing director designate of the Nation newspaper.
+At the time its only two products were the Daily Nation and Taifa Leo (a Kenyan Kiswahili newspaper, meaning "Nation Today").

 In line with ongoing regional integration efforts, the NMG launched The East African in 1994, the most successful cross-border newspaper in East Africa, hitting the news-stands of Kenya, Uganda, Tanzania and now Rwanda.
-Kiboro became the Group CEO in 1995 and retained his position until his retirement in 2006.
+Kìboro became the group CEO in 1995 and retained his position until his retirement in 2006.

 In 1999, the NMG made their entry into the electronic media industry after many years of frustration due to policy inadequacies and hostility by the then Government of Kenya under Daniel arap Moi.
 Nation FM and Nation TV were formed that year.
-Since then, the NMG has developed into a respected conglomerate around East Africa under Kiboro's tenure.
+Since then, the NMG has developed into a respected conglomerate around East Africa under Kìboro's tenure.
 It is divided into: